 There are two famous kingdoms in the history of Ngari, one is Ancient Katao, another is Guge.
-Both of them are mysterious existence for later generations.
+Both of them are mysterious existences for later generations.

 In the 9th.
-Century, the last king of Tubo Kingdom (Tibet’s name during that time) Lang Darma started to suppress Buddhism.
-After he was assassinated by crazy Buddhist devotee, his son Nima escaped to Ngari and married the daughter of the local tribe’s leader.
-Ngari was divided into three parts, of each belonged to one of Nima’s son.
+Century, the last king of the Tubo Kingdom (Tibet’s name during that time) Lang Darma started to suppress Buddhism.
+After he was assassinated by a crazy Buddhist devotee, his son Nima escaped to Ngari and married the daughter of the local tribe’s leader.
+Ngari was divided into three parts, each belonging to one of Nima’s sons.
 Among the three manors, the strongest one was ruled by Dezu Gun, who founded the Guge Kingdom.
-After a long-time development, Guge Kingdom became powerful and prosperous.
+After a long-time of development, Guge Kingdom became powerful and prosperous.
 But in the 17th.
-Century, as same as Katao, Guge Kingdom was destroyed at one night and the 100 thousand of Guge people vanished.
-Up to now, there are only the empty ruins left to prove that the Guge Kingdom really existed.
+Century, as same as Katao, Guge Kingdom was destroyed in one night and the 100 thousand Guge people vanished.
+Up to now, there are only empty ruins left to prove that the Guge Kingdom really existed.